BA, MD, FRACP

 Nila Dharan is an Infectious Diseases physician with a research focus on international infectious diseases and public health.
 She completed her medical training in Internal Medicine and specialist training in Infectious Diseases in the United States and completed a research fellowship with the Epidemic Intelligence Service at the Centers for Disease Control and Prevention.
 She has clinical and public health research experience in the areas of HIV, influenza and tuberculosis.

-Her current research is focused on several areas including HIV comorbidities, HIV and aging, and HIV prevention.
 In 2021, she completed a PhD in the area of HIV comorbidities and aging, aimed at understanding the spectrum of comorbidities among persons living with HIV in Australia, and understanding aging-related genetic changes in people with HIV.
+Her current research is focused on several areas including HIV comorbidities, HIV and ageing, and HIV prevention.

 2003: Hubert International Research Fellowship, Centers for Disease Control and Prevention, USA